Gap Year Days 327 – 330

 As we made our way to the airport for our flight out, the brilliant blue skies and the deeper blue sea contrasted with the snow, taking my breath away every time I turned my head.

 It will absolutely be no chore to return to this stunning place, to not only explore some of the places we didn’t get to but to finally take those amazing northern lights photos I dreamed of.

 I don’t think it will be a surprise to hear that I really like Norway!
 I just need some kind of portable bubble to walk around it that stays a constant 25 degrees inside and I will be happy.

 Nothing in Norway is cheap!
 While there are ways to help minimise costs, I suggest coming here with plenty of money and splashing out on some of the amazing activities on offer.

 Wifi was readily available in all airports, attractions and restaurants.
-It was reliable and quick – even in the airport.
-I had planned to pick up a SIM card, but didn’t bother in the end.
+It was reliable and quick – even at the airport.
+I had planned to pick up a SIM card but didn’t bother in the end.

 Tromsø seemed very well set up with public transport.
 It’s definitely a viable budget method of getting around.
 They do have daily or weekly tickets available too.